maxcell/prince.dev/src/pages/posts/a2-aoc-day-2.md

 to break apart our array from `overlap` and assign it to a list of variables matching values in position of the array.
 With that being done, we want to see where our count of substitutions is equal to exactly 1, and then we have a match!

-I will definitely say that this has been a ton of fun.
-Advent of Code lets me find out cool algorithms out there as well as write about different techniques one can use.
-The biggest thing about this also is avoiding the trap of over optimizations.
-Sometimes a solution may not be computationly fast in realtime, but as far as readability much better.

 [1]: https://adventofcode.com/2018/day/2